kharmabum/fototropik/_pages/quotes.md

 <br>

-> Bravery comes along with the gradual accumulation of discipline
+> Bravery comes along with the gradual accumulation of discipline.

 – Buzz Aldrin